KIT-MBS/pyrexMD/README.md

 ## Tests
-To run the python tests with code coverage, run
+To run the python tests with code coverage, go into pyrexMD folder and run

-    python -m pytest --cov=pyrexMD
+    coverage run -m pytest
+    coverage report html

+and open htmlcov with any browser to see code coverage, e.g.

+    firefox htmlcov/index.html

 ## Examples
 To run one of the short examples, go into the pyrexMD/examples folder and run